SlaterJamesSmith/odyssey/README.md

 ### Description

 A simple Javascript application to practice creating animations in javascript.
 This project shows the text of the ancient classic epic "The Odyssey", which will animate when the user interacts with their web browser.
+For best performance, scroll down page slowly using your Chrom browser.

 #### Program behavior specifications:
 | Behavior | Input | Output |